-This annual holiday, sometimes referred to as Bald & Free Day, was created by Thomas and Ruth Roy in an effort to celebrate and embrace being bald.
+This annual event, sometimes referred to as Bald & Free Day, was created by Thomas and Ruth Roy in an effort to celebrate and embrace being bald.

 Alopecia, the loss of hair, affects both men and women of all races.
 For men, male pattern hair loss is the loss of hair at the top of the head and hairline.
 2 out of 3 American men, about 40 million of them, have significant hair loss.
 For women, female diffuse hair loss is a gradual thinning of hair, especially at the top of the head.